 Too often, plant maintenance is overlooked.
-There are several benefits to a well maintained landscape besides aesthetic purposes.
-Sure your home’s exterior property will look much more presentable, but pruning and trimming also allow for proper plant growth, as well as helping to control insects and plant related diseases.
+There are several benefits to a well-maintained landscape besides aesthetic purposes.
+Sure your home’s exterior property will look much more presentable.
+Still, pruning and trimming also allow for proper plant growth, as well as helping to control insects and plant-related diseases.

 Pruning vs. Trimming

 The terms pruning and trimming are often used interchangeably, but surprising to most, there is a difference between the two.
-When you are removing the dead, loose, or infected branches or stems from its respective plant, you are pruning.
+When removing the dead, loose, or infected branches or stems from their respective plant, you are pruning.
 Trimming, on the other hand, occurs when you are cutting back overgrown plants.
-Below are some of the many benefits from pruning and trimming on a regular basis.
+Below are some of the many benefits of pruning and trimming regularly.

 Pest & Insect Control

 One of the first benefits of pruning and trimming outdoor trees and shrubs is that pests and insects are better managed.
 If the insects on your property are not controlled, there can be a serious concern.
 Tent Worms are colonizing insects that build nests in your trees and eat the surrounding foliage.
 While the insects might not necessarily kill off the plant, they can spread diseases, weakening the plant and increasing the likelihood of falling branches.
 If the plants are too close to your home, the insects can make their way into your home or invite other unwanted pests to nest inside it.